tlo.simulation module

 Parameters:

-• event – the event to schedule
+• event – The event to schedule.

-• date – when it should happen
+• date – When it should happen.

-Get the earliest event in the queue.
+Get and remove the earliest event and corresponding date in the queue.

 Returns:

-an (event, date) pair
+An (event, date) pair.